 I love to play guitar.
 And I often get frustrated that my current level of ability does not allow me to play what I hear in my head.
 But I love to play, especially bluesy things.
 I practice far too little to become the virtuoso I would like to be, but I have developed a level of artistry that allows me to contribute VERY creatively to my church’s worship team.
 I also have acquired more guitars than I probably “need,” but I use each for specific reasons.
 I have recently promised my wife that I will not buy another guitar without first selling a guitar.
 I have also promised the same regarding my effects units, of which there are far too many.

 I love old time radio.
 And I have tens of thousands of episodes in an electronic format that I often listen to.
 I am also subscribed to several old time radio podcasts so I can get a weekly fix in addition to my normal listening.
 There are several shows I enjoy, such as Jack Benny, You Bet Your Life, and Fibber McGee and Molly.
-And there are a couple I will never listen to, even if you paid me to do it, such as Amos and Andy…I just cannot find any humor at all in the overt and covert racism.
+And there are a couple I will never listen to, even if you paid me to do it, such as Amos and Andy…I just cannot find any humor at all in the overt racism.

 I love old movies.
 This has been true for as long as I can remember.
 My favorites in the “classic movie” arena are the madcap comedies or movies set in one of the world wars.
 I do not fancy myself an aficionado of cinema.
 I am just a guy who likes movies from an era in which sex was implied, comedy was simple and fun, and I wasn’t being preached to by the studio, the producers, the director, and the stars.